Make France Catholic Again: How The Church And The Far Right Are Trying To Capitalize On The Notre Dame Fire

 France is famously secular, and observant Catholics make up a small minority — as little as just 1.8% of the French population is estimated to attend mass weekly.
 Muslims, who are estimated to account for around 10% of the population, are far more observant — about 25% reported regularly attending Friday prayers as of 2015.

-“There is a French hypocrisy when it comes to French identity,” said Yasser Louati, co-founder of an NGO called the Justice and Freedoms for All Committee.
-“They will say it’s secular country but all religions are welcomed, etcetera, but when Muslims use that secular space to exist as Muslims, they are rejected.
+“There is a French hypocrisy when it comes to French identity,” said Yasser Louati, cofounder of an NGO called the Justice and Freedoms for All Committee.
+“They will say it’s secular country but all religions are welcomed, et cetera, but when Muslims use that secular space to exist as Muslims, they are rejected.
 At the same time, when Catholics use it, they will say, ‘Oh well, the French Catholic Church has been here for much longer.’”

-“Yeah,” he said, “But at some point, where do you draw the line?”
+“Yeah,” he said, “but at some point, where do you draw the line?”

-Last Saturday, days after a government fund to rebuild Notre Dame had raised nearly $1 billion, a couple dozen men stood in the sweltering sun in a Paris suburb asking passers-by to drop euro coins into buckets to fund the building of new mosques.
+Last Saturday, days after a government fund to rebuild Notre Dame had raised nearly $1 billion, a couple dozen men stood in the sweltering sun in a Paris suburb asking passersby to drop euro coins into buckets to fund the building of new mosques.

-They were outside France’s largest Muslim conference, held in Bourget, one of Paris’s many poor suburbs home to communities of immigrant descent.
+They were outside France’s largest Muslim conference, held in Le Bourget, one of Paris’s many poor suburbs home to communities of immigrant descent.
 One group of fundraisers said they had been worshipping in basements for four years while trying to scrape together the money to build a mosque in another Paris suburb called Épinay-sur-Seine.

 None of the men questioned the campaign to raise funds for Notre Dame, and the group running the conference, called Muslims of France, had announced a fundraising campaign of its own to contribute to reconstruction.
 “An exceptional [piece of] heritage of our country, Notre-Dame is one of the emblems of France,” the group said in a statement soliciting donations for the cathedral’s reconstruction.
 “Muslims of France renew the expression of their most fraternal feelings to all our Christian friends.”

-One of the mosque fundraisers from Southwest France who gave his name as Nasser said local authorities had blocked his community from purchasing land for a mosque.
+One of the mosque fundraisers from Southwest France, who gave his name as Nasser, said local authorities had blocked his community from purchasing land for a mosque.
 He said he didn’t mind that the community didn’t get funding from the government, but "all we ask the state is that ... they don’t throw sticks in our wheels.”

 France has been transformed since the days when its rules on religious property and secularism — laïcité — were first written in 1905.
 Many historic churches and cathedrals, like Notre Dame, have fallen into disrepair as the government and the church fought over who was responsible for their upkeep.
 The law means that there are now hundreds of government-owned Catholic churches standing empty, while there aren’t nearly enough mosques for the growing Muslim population.
 The Catholic Church is on life support in France — its decline accelerated by major abuse scandals — and many in France see Islam as the major threat to secularism.